 NAM conducts regularly examination by conducting test to ensure consistency in the studies of the aspirants.
 This also helps them to come across their doubts and week topics.
 Thus, with this they are able to achieve success because of thorough committed preparation.

-To be the top SSC coaching institute in Delhi NAM ensures that it follows all the parameters that are needed to ensure success to their aspirants.
+To be the top institute for SSC coaching in Delhi NAM ensures that it follows all the parameters that are needed to ensure success to their aspirants.
 The key and non-compromising features in NAM coaching are:

 Correct and focused teaching